vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 </html>
 ```

+As we can see, next to our server-side rendered HTML, there are two <script> tags.

+The first tag loads the JavaScript bundle, which includes React and the Client Components.

+The second tag contains what RSC rendered—an array of RSC payloads representing the object tree.
+Even though the actual format of this object differs a bit—it has been simplified here for clarity—we can distinguish a few key elements.

-Now, we can see that our script tag containing the RSC payloads has changed.
-There is a new element in the serialized object starting with the number `4` and the letter `I`, followed by the path of our Client Component-the counter.
+In the payload array, the element starting with the number `4` and the letter `I`, followed by a file path is our Client Component-the counter.
 Payloads that start with `I` are modules, which is how Client Components are loaded.
-The number `4` is simply an identifier for the payload.
+The number `4` is simply an identifier.

 Following that, we see our React component tree.
-In addition to our "Hello World" paragraph, there's now an element of type  `$L4`, which instructs React to load the module identified by `4` (our counter) in that position within the component tree.
+The `"$"` symbol indicates a DOM definition.
+First we have the `div` element which children are the `h1` heading and a `$L4` element.
+The latter instructs React to load the module identified by `4` (our counter) in that position within the component tree.

-### SSR vs RSC
-Even though the concepts of SSR and RSC might seem similar since both involve running React components on the server, they differ fundamentally.

-While SSR involves pre-running the client application on the server to generate HTML, RSC are rendered on the server, and their output is passed to the client as serialized objects.
-These serialized objects represent a React component tree, not static HTML.

- Additionally, there are two <script> tags:

-- The first tag loads the JavaScript bundle, which includes React and the client components.

-- The second tag contains what RSC rendered—a serialized React object tree, known as the *React Server Component Payload*.
-During hydration, React uses this pre-rendered component tree as if it had been rendered on the client, even though the rendering occurred entirely on the server.
+We can see some similarities between this object tree and what we previously saw rendered by `React.createElement`.
+In fact, during hydration, React uses this pre-rendered component tree just as it would if it had been rendered on the client, even though the initial rendering occurred entirely on the server.

-Even though the actual format of the RSC payload differs a bit—it has been simplified here for clarity—we can distinguish a few key elements.
-The `"$"` symbol indicates a DOM definition, which in our case corresponds to the static HTML consisting of a `"p"` tag with `null` props and `Hello World!` as its `children`.

-_NOTE: The term "server" in Server Components doesn't strictly mean that these components run on a server in real-time; rather, rendering ahead of time.
-For instance, by default, [Next.js configures Server Components to render at build time](https://nextjs.org/docs/app/building-your-application/rendering/server-components#static-rendering-default), where the compiler pre-renders them into a serialized React object tree._

 ## Conclusion